Charley and the Angel: Plot

 However, Charley becomes an unlikely hero.
 His boys begin using a rickety Model T, unknowingly delivering illegal booze by Felix's request, and they are kidnapped and forced to drive away when the Chicago gangsters responsible for the operation are trying to flee the city.
 Charley personally chases them in the abandoned gangsters' car, dodging gunfire, and the police catch him presuming he is the criminal.
-While in prison, Roy tells Charley that today will probably be his last day on Earth.
-However, Charley's thoughts are still of his boys.
+While in prison, Roy tells Charley that today will probably be his last day on Earth, but Charley's thoughts are still of his boys.

 When he returns home in the evening, Leonora and Ray return for an untimely visit just as the gangsters occupy his house and intend to take Charley's wife as another hostage.
 Charley defies them and defends his wife and kids with his own life.
 The fight ends when Charley and Ray, with the assistance of a timely appearance by Pete, succeed in defeating the gangsters and delivering them to the police.
 In the course of the fight, Charley was shot at point-blank range but miraculously receives no wound.

 For capturing the criminals, Charley receives a $5000 reward posted by Chicago's police department.
 Ernie appears as a representative of the town to honor Charley as a town hero and present him with a hotel reservation and tickets to the World's Fair.
 He also informs them that the bank examiner has approved the bank's credibility and that it will be reopening tomorrow.
 Pete has also returned to repay his debt.

 Charley, satisfied with the turn of events in his final day, says goodbye to his family and expects that he will still die, but Roy appears and reveals that the eleventh-hour decision in Heaven was to let Charley live.
 Roy physically intervened and pulled the bullet from the air, thus nullifying the prophecy and clarifying to Charley that he will live on, with an enriched outlook.

 Cast

+Music

+The film's score was written by Buddy Baker.
+The film features one original song, "Livin' One Day at a Time", written by Shane Tatum and Ed Scott.
+The song plays during the film's opening credits and is reprised at the film's conclusion.